MichalZajkowski/a11y-compliance-blueprint/README.md

 This project is currently in the **proposal stage** for the NGI Mobifree fund.
 The technical architecture and roadmap have been defined.

+## 🔬 Proof of Concept

+To validate the core technical approach, a functional Proof of Concept (PoC) has been developed.
+It consists of a minimal Android "test app" and a corresponding Appium test suite that successfully queries the OS accessibility API.

+For technical details and instructions on how to run the PoC locally, please see the **[proof-of-concept/README.md](proof-of-concept/README.md)**.

 ## 🗺️ Roadmap

 - **Phase 1: Core Testing Framework.** Develop the core Appium/Kotlin test suite and the standardized Android test application.